Gealach Úr

 What’s Needed: four candles (three for representing the gods, ancestors, and spirits, and one to represent the central or ‘hearth’ fire), offerings, a drinking vessel, a vessel to hold offerings.

-Open with honor to the new moon with a hymn/song/chant/poem either from the Carmina Gadelica or of your own construction.
+Open with honor to the new moon with a song/prayer/poem either from the Carmina Gadelica or of your own construction.

 II.
 Kindle the Fire